DOCA Flow Tune Tool

 Software Key Performance Indicators

-This table provides the supported software KPIs and their associated profiles.
+The following table lists the supported software Key Performance Indicators (KPIs) and their associated profiling categories:

 Key Performance Indicator | Description | Units | Profile |